College of Scholars Principal's Column

 At the 2013 Scholars' Lunch (held on 21 Jan 2014!) our six new Scholars received their certificates from Dr Andy Merritt (MRC and CoS Patron) and a copy of Usborne's Illustrated Dictionary of Science, courtesy of BASF.
 We also invited a number of other ECP who are active in SCI Groups plus several former Scholars.
 The latter had to earn their lunch by contributing to the presentations!
 Again see the CoS web site for a report.

 A date for your diaries: Monday, 28 April, 2014 - 3rd Annual Day of Science and Careers.
 We have a small group planning the meeting at present and have already earmarked some new speakers covering new industry sectors, but would welcome your suggestions - see CoS Group pages on Linkedin.
-A copy of last year's programme can be found here, in case you missed it.
 The students attending last year were quite surprised at the wide range of careers in the chemical and chemistry-using industries.
 There will also be tips on applying for jobs, plus lunch.
 The concluding informal part over wine and nibbles is again included specifically as an opportunity for informal discussion and networking.

 This free event is likely to be very popular, so early application at firstname.lastname@example.org is recommended.